From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 Known as the Walled City of Baku, this “old city” is classified as a UNESCO World Heritage Site since 2000.
 Even though several buildings in the vicinity of the Old City date back to the 12th century, some scholars argue the history of the city goes back as far as the 7th century.
 There are prominent Medieval monuments in the area such as the Maiden Tower and the Palace of the Shirvanshahs.
 The city is surrounded by walls that were further fortified under Russian rule and are still visible around the old city’s buildings.

-There are several buildings on display inside the center, mainly on the second floor under the name Mini Azerbaijan.
-You can learn about the history and architecture behind historical buildings such as the Middle Ages buildings of the Maiden Tower and the Momine Khatun Mausoleum, the 19th century building of Azerbaijan State Philharmonic Hall, the USSR era building of the Green Theater and the 21st century building of Baku Crystal Hall.
+There are several buildings on display inside the centre, mainly on the second floor under the name Mini Azerbaijan.
+You can learn about the history and architecture behind historical buildings such as the Middle Ages buildings of the Maiden Tower and the Momine Khatun Mausoleum, the 19th-century building of Azerbaijan State Philharmonic Hall, the USSR era building of the Green Theater and the 21st-century building of Baku Crystal Hall.

 Also known as the Baku Fire Temple is the only ancient fire temple in the world that stood through the trials of time preserving its original architectural structure.
 The temple was built by Hindu, Sikh and Parsi traders from the Indian Subcontinent in the 17th and 18th centuries.
 The Ateshgah is located on the Absheron Peninsula which has shallow oil deposits triggering natural oil fires.